 Supporting Indigenous success, BMO Financial Group announces $1M gift

-Representatives from BMO Financial Group visited the University of Manitoba October 4th to announce a $1 million investment to advance Indigenous education and empower the next generation of leaders.
-Over ten years, the gift will establish the BMO Financial Group Indigenous Scholarship, which will support the outstanding students recognized as Indigenous Leaders of Tomorrow by the U of M.
+Representatives from BMO Financial Group visited the University of Manitoba Oct.
+4 to announce a $1 million investment to advance Indigenous education and empower the next generation of leaders.
+Over 10 years, the gift will establish the BMO Financial Group Indigenous Scholarship, which will support the outstanding students recognized as Indigenous Leaders of Tomorrow by the U of M.

 The event opened with Elder Carl Stone singing a Treaty One song that honoured the relationship between the student recipients, BMO Financial Group and all those involved in making the gift possible.
 University of Manitoba President and Vice-Chancellor David Barnard took the podium and welcomed BMO Financial Group as “neechiwaken”—friends on life’s journey.

 “By empowering students, we’re enriching our world,” says Barnard.
 “The success of Indigenous students is vital to the health and well-being of our province, and our nation.
 Together we can create positive change.”